philrz/super/docs/integrations/zed-lake-auth/index.md

 ---
-sidebar_position: 2
+weight: 2
-sidebar_label: Authentication Configuration
+title: Authentication Configuration
+heading: Configuring Authentication for a Zed Lake Service
 ---

-# Configuring Authentication for a Zed Lake Service

-A [SuperDB data lake service](../commands/super-db.md#serve) may be configured to require user authentication to be accessed from clients such as the [Zui](https://zui.brimdata.io/) application, the [`super db`](../commands/super.md) CLI commands, or the [SuperDB Python client](../libraries/python.md).
+A [SuperDB data lake service](../../commands/super-db.md#serve) may be configured to require user authentication to be accessed from clients such as the [Zui](https://zui.brimdata.io/) application, the [`super db`](../../commands/super.md) CLI commands, or the [SuperDB Python client](../../libraries/python.md).
 This document describes a simple [Auth0](https://auth0.com) configuration with accompanying `super db serve` flags that can be used as a starting point for creating similar configurations in your own environment.